Bull Stone House

 • Born 1689 in Wolverhampton, Staffordshire, England to John Bull, son of Peter Bull

-• Immigrated to America in 1715 after learning the trade of stonemasonry in Dublin, Ireland
+• Immigrated to America about 1715 after learning the trade of stonemasonry in Dublin, Ireland

-• Builder of “Grey Court” 1716, near Craigville, for Daniel Cromeline, an original owner of the Wawayanda Patent
+• Builder of the “Grey Court” tavern in 1716, near Craigville, for Daniel Cromeline, who had bought into the Wawayanda Patent

-• Builder of the Roe stone house circa 1716-18 where his descendants, the Roe Family, have resided since 1827
+• Builder of a stone house, near Craigville, circa 1716-18 where his descendants, the Roe Family, have resided since 1827

-• Granted 100 acres for 5 shillings, New York currency, where he built his residence called Hamptonburgh in honor of his birthplace in 1722; now known as The Bull Stone House
+• Granted 100 acres for 5 shillings, New York currency.
+He built his home there beginning in 1722.
+He called his residence Hamptonburgh, in honor of his birthplace, now known as The Bull Stone House

-• Granted an additional 500 acres in 1724 where his son Thomas built Hill-Hold in 1769, now an Orange County museum
+• Granted an additional 500 acres in 1724 where his son Thomas built a stone house that is now known as Hill-Hold in 1769.
+It is currently an Orange County museum.
+His son William II built his homestead on other parts of this parcel.

-• Died in 1756 leaving a will proved 19 June 1756 giving “my dear wife Sarah Bull my dwelling house and farm”
+• Died in the winter of 1755-1756 leaving a will that was probated June 19, 1756 giving “my dear wife Sarah Bull my dwelling house and farm”

-• Buried on Bull Burying Hill, now known as the Hamptonburgh Cemetery
+• Buried near the Bull Stone House on Bull Buryin Hill, now known as the Hamptonburgh Cemetery.

 Picture